- SEO for financial services places a strong emphasis on trust.

 If technical issues impact any of the following, you’ll want to bump the fix to “high priority:”

 Beyond that, speed impacts user trust and usability, and this is an especially important consideration within the financial services industry.
-People may forgive a slower website if they’re just browsing around reading articles or blog posts, but if your website times out when they’re trying to enter their bank account number, they may think twice about using or working with your financial institution.
+People may forgive a slower website if they’re just browsing articles or blog posts.
+But they won’t be as patient if your website times out when they need to access their bank account.
+If it happens more than once, they might even look for another financial institution.

 Slow websites with a poor user experience can become, to the customer, an unconscious indicator of the overall customer experience.
-In other words, make sure your website runs like a new Lamborghini.
+In other words, make sure your website is mobile-friendly and runs like a new Lamborghini.

-You’ll also want to check for rogue indexed subdomains and other information that you don’t want to show up for branded search queries.
+You’ll should also check for indexed subdomains and pages that you don’t want to show up for branded search queries.
 Sometimes websites are vulnerable to data breaches because, plain and simple, they just don’t realize they’re sharing it.
-Hence, a full site crawl as well as analysis of what’s ranking in the SERPs and available in the XML sitemap are necessary.
+Hence, a full site crawl and Google SERP analysis are necessary.

-In addition, including a security service notice in your global footer (e.g., “Norton Secured,” “SiteLock Secure,” “DigiCert Trusted, ”etc.) reassures your site visitors that your website is well protected.
+In addition, you may want to include a security service notice in your global footer to reassure site visitors.
+For example, “Norton Secured,” “SiteLock Secure,” or “DigiCert Trusted,” lets users know they’re protected.

-Privacy is important in the financial services sector, but being too private with your website can be a detriment to your SEO efforts.
+Privacy is paramount for financial planning SEO success.
+However, being too private with your website can be a detriment to your SEO efforts.
 Some financial services companies keep content behind a firewall, reserved for those logged into the site.
 The intent is good, but Google can’t crawl anything behind a firewall!
 If Google can’t crawl it, well…there’s no opportunity for that content to be found, ultimately hurting your SEO results.

 Do your website’s URLs look something like this: